The Cost Of Bat Removal, Insurance, & Guano Cleanup

 If you are looking for a company to handle bat removal or get a quote, go through our list of certified bat removal experts in the USA.
 We only work with the best.
 BROWSE OUR USA BAT PRO LIST HERE!

 Before You Hire Someone, Remember This: Not Every Wildlife Or Pest Control Company Knowns How To Properly Handle Bat Removal.
-Educate Yourself & Make Sure To Hire A Pro.
+Educate Yourself And Make Sure To Hire A Pro.

 The only effective way to remove bats from a building is to perform a process known as “live bat exclusion.”
 This process involves sealing the structure where any gaps of 3/4in or larger are found, followed by putting up one-way bat cones to let the bats out but not back in.
 This is a meticulous process.
 Make sure to hire a professional.